The overall aims of the English Language Education curriculum are:

 Hong Kong Speech Festival

 Every year, the school enters the Primary One to Primary Three Mixed Voice Choral Speaking event.
-The English Choral Speaking Team is trained by our NET teacher and consistently performs well.
-In 2015/16, the English Choral Speaking Team achieved the First Runners-Up prize for the Hong Kong Island section.
+The English Choral Speaking Team is trained by our NET teacher and has regular practice throughout the school year.
+In 2016/17, the English Choral Speaking Team received a merit for its performance the Hong Kong Island section.